jbikker/tinybvh/README.md

 * Speed improvements:
   * Faster optimizer for AVX-capable CPUs
-* Demo of tinybvh on GPU using other apis:
+* Demo of TinyBVH on GPU using other apis:
   * Ray tracing in pure DirectX
   * SDL3 sample application
 * Bridge to rt hw / layouts: